ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

    ![](images/solution55-openshift-ibm-cloud-hidden/dashboard-img-2.png)

-2. Change the scope of the dashboard to display information about your openshift cluster.
+2. Change the scope of the dashboard to display information about your {{site.data.keyword.openshiftshort}} cluster.
 Select **Edit scope** on the right side and change it:

     ![](images/solution55-openshift-ibm-cloud-hidden/dashboard-img-4.png)